thomas-melville/myNotes/General/Career_Development/Linux/Linux_Directory_Structure.md

-                each active process has it's own subdirectory with the PID as the directory name entries in proc are often called virtual files, listed as having 0 bytes but contain information. interrupts, meminfo, mounts, partitions give an up to date glimpse of the hardware
+                each active process has it's own subdirectory with the PID as the directory name entries in proc are often called virtual files, listed as having 0 bytes but contain information. interrupts, meminfo, mounts, partitions give an up to date glimpse of the hardware information is gathered when the files are inspected,

 /root			The home directory for the root account.